ezYakaEagle442/azure-spring-apps-petclinic-mic-srv/README.md

 #### Start monitoring Spring Boot apps and dependencies - in Application Insights

-Open the Application Insights created by Azure Spring Cloud and start monitoring Spring Boot applications.
-You can find the Application Insights in the same Resource Group where you created an Azure Spring Cloud service instance.
+Open the Application Insights created by Azure Spring Apps and start monitoring Spring Boot applications.
+You can find the Application Insights in the same Resource Group where you created an Azure Spring Apps service instance.

 Navigate to the `Application Map` blade:
 ![](./media/distributed-tracking-new-ai-agent.jpg)